Marcel0024/home-server/README.md

     └── ...

-In each folder after providing the `.env` file you can run `docker compose up -d` to bring them to life.
+In each folder in `apps` after providing the `.env` file you can run `docker compose up -d` to bring them to life.

-Pihole/Home Assistant needs to have macvlan network setup first (next chapter)

 ```bash
 docker compose up -d
 docker compose up -d --force-recreate --build
 ```

+Pihole/Home Assistant needs to have macvlan network setup first (next chapter)

 # macvlan